csfulop/tanulmanyi-versenyek/dev-history/v0.2/step1-requirements.md

 **Operational Constraints:**
 - Notebook is manually uploaded to Kaggle (not automated)
-- Local execution requires Docker installation
+- Local execution requires either Poetry environment or Docker installation (user's choice)
 - Dataset must be pre-attached in Kaggle environment

 ### 2.5.
 Assumptions and Dependencies